nochet/early_experience/ProjectNotes.md

 ### 2020-08-18 (EN)
 stan_surv() again:

-To install just the function ontop of the CRAN package, do `remotes::install_github("stan-dev/rstanarm", ref = "feature/survival") ` instead of the git clone (thanks to Kevin Middleton for identifying this approach)
+To install just the function on top of the CRAN package, do `remotes::install_github("stan-dev/rstanarm", ref = "feature/survival") ` instead of the git clone (thanks to Kevin Middleton for identifying this approach)

 The documentation module of rstanarm however fails to compile and seems to deactivate package-wide - at least on nivalis.